 Here are a few simple tips to make the most of your experience and keep legal costs affordable.

-Remember this is not a free service and that both your time and the attorney’s is valuable.
-Unless you are using one of the fixed-fee services (look at your retainer agreement to be sure) your attorney is billing by the hour.
+Remember that this is not a free service and that both your time and the attorney’s is valuable.
+Unless you are using one of the fixed-fee services (look at your retainer agreement to be sure), your attorney is billing by the hour.

 We know you might have lots of questions, so plan ahead:

 - Find out if your attorney prefers emails or phone calls.

 - When emailing, have your questions organized and use short sentences and lists instead of long paragraphs.

 - If you are able, email your questions and ask the attorney to call you back at a time that’s convenient for both of you.